 Indian men don't always rule the roost!
-The women of Barsana village near Mathura in Uttar Pradesh beat up men from neighboring Nandgaon village with sticks, in what's known as Lathmar Holi celebrations.
-Unfortunately, this event isn't recommended for solo female travelers due to the disgusting behavior of men who go around molesting women.
+The women of Barsana and Nandgaon villages near Mathura in Uttar Pradesh beat up men with sticks, in what's known as Lathmar Holi celebrations.
+Unfortunately, this event isn't recommended for solo female travelers due to the disgusting behavior of men, who continue to go around molesting women.

-- Dates: Lathmar Holi takes place around a week before the main day of Holi.
-In 2017, it will happen on March 6.
+- Dates: Lathmar Holi takes place in the week before the main day of Holi.
+In 2018, it will happen on February 24.
 The following day, the celebrations move to Nandgaon village.
 It's worth getting to Barsana a couple of days before Lathmar Holi so that you can also experience Laddoo Holi festivities there.
 Sweets are thrown around and spiritual songs related to Radha and Krishna are sung.
-This will take place on March 5, 2017.

 - Tours: Experience Lathmar Holi on this two day tour offered by Breakaway.
-In addition, 1100 Walks is conducting a day trip to Barsana from Delhi on March 6.
-If you're interested in photography, check out this th...ree day tour offered by Lightchasers.
+In addition, 1100 Walks usually conducts a day trip to Barsana from Delhi.

 02 of 10

 Holi celebrations get underway on Vasant Panchami (end of winter), 40 days before the main Holi day, in the temple towns of Mathura and Vrindavan, four hours from Delhi.
 Mathura is where Lord Krishna was born, while Vrindavan was where he spent his childhood.